ConorJones05/ContextualExamGen/README.md

 ### 1. Submission Collection via Gradescope

-Using secure session tokens or instructor credentials, CEG:
+Using secure instructor credentials, CEG:

 * Authenticates into Gradescope
 * Retrieves student submissions for a given assignment
 * Parses and stores relevant code artifacts per student

-Pulling data from GitHub for non Gradescope courses (COMING SOON)
+Pulling data from GitHub for non Gradescope courses (COMING SOON) Integrating with autograders to store data as to not require post scraping (COMING SOON)

 ### 2. Dual-Mode Question Generation (via LLMs)